 - Using conversion DSD to PCM > editing PCM in audio editor > conversion PCM back to DSD.

 DSD editing ways

-When converter is used, it is recommended to use PCM formats with 32- or 64-bit integer or float bit depth to "transparent" (for music) processing.
+When converter is used, it is recommended to use WAV format with 32- or 64-bit integer or float bit depth to "transparent" (for music) processing.
 Float point format have better overload abilities comparing integer ones.

 Decimation in the converter can improve processing performance and compatibility with PCM editor software.

 Steeper filter cause more ringing artefacts.
 But decimation after sloping filter can cause additional audible products by high frequency components.

 Sample rate must provide 0 ...
 20 kHz useful band.